Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 El Rosario (Best Overall for First-Time Families)

 The most famous and most visited sanctuary.
-Largest concentration of butterflies, best infrastructure for visitors.
-The hike from the entrance up to the butterfly clusters is about 2 miles round trip with significant elevation gain (you climb from about 9,500 to 10,500 feet).
+Largest concentration, best visitor infrastructure.
+The hike from the entrance up to the butterfly clusters is about 2 miles round trip with significant elevation gain - you climb from roughly 9,500 to over 10,000 feet.
 Local guides are mandatory and helpful.
-Horseback rides up the mountain are available for $15-25 per person, which most families with younger kids should take.
+Horseback rides up the mountain are available for $15-25 per person and most families with younger kids should take them.
+We did, no shame.

 Sierra Chincua (Less Crowded, Slightly Easier Hike)